ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : interface

 Type:
-: Collection of (Preference, Enumeration)
+: Set of (Preference, Enumeration)

 Default:
 : Empty (not setting a preference for any interface)